HardlyDifficult/Tutorials/Chapter2.md

 </details>

+TODO why Quaternion.Euler(0, 180, 0) when you said before 2D games only rotate around the z axis?

 <details><summary>Why not compare to 0 when checking if there is no movement?</summary>

 In Unity, numbers are represented with the float data type.
 Float is a way of representing decimal numbers but is a not precise representation like you may expect.
 When you set a float to some value, internally it may be rounded ever so slightly.